samplchallenges/samplchallenges.github.io/_current_challenges/index.md

 Details of these are available on the [SAMPL7 GitHub repository](https://github.com/samplchallenges/SAMPL7).

 ### SAMPL8 challenges

+#### Host-guest challenges:
 - Host-guest binding for drugs of abuse binding to CB8; deadline was Sept., 2020.
 - Host-guest binding for a series of compounds binding to Gibb deep cavity cavitand (GDCC) hosts; deadline Feb.
 4, 2021.
+- A GSK pKa/logD challenge (below)

 Details of these are available on the [SAMPL8 GitHub repository](https://github.com/samplchallenges/SAMPL8).

+#### The SAMPL8 physical properties challenge:
+We recently finalized work with GSK on data collection for a physical properties challenge.
+The data is currently clearing legal review at GSK and a challenge is forthcoming in the immediate future.
+We have collected:
+- pKa data for 24 compounds
+- pH-dependent solubility for these compounds
+- logD for 11 of these compounds for distribution between different phases: water-octanol, water-cyclohexane, water-ethyl acetate, water-heptane, water-MEK, water-TBME, and cyclohexane-DMF.
+Not all combinations of distribution coefficient are available because of compound solubility in the different phases.
+The total number of data points/combinations of (compound)x(phase identities) is between 40 and 50

+It is likely we would run first a pKa prediction challenge on the 24 compounds, and then a logD challenge.

+Currently, we welcome input on whether this data should be incorporated into a single challenge, or staged out to form the basis of two challenges.
+For example, we might hold back some of the distribution coefficient data for selected solvents to allow for a second challenge.

+### Other future challenges

 ## Upcoming challenges

-Several additional challenges are planned as part of the SAMPL8 series.
-We recently finalized work with GSK on data collection for a partitioning challenge, and with NCATS on data collection for potential protein-ligand binding challenges (including on NanoLuc binding).
-The GSK challenge will be part of SAMPL8, with additional details forthcoming at our Nov.
-2020 workshop.
-Details of teh NanoLuc challenge are still being worked out with NCATS.
+Details of the NanoLuc challenge are still being worked out with NCATS.
 See our [roadmap](https://samplchallenges.github.io/roadmap/) pages for more details.